How to Get Your Child with ASD Ready for a New School Year Using Visual Information

-You can then create a social narrative about your child’s day.
-Here is an example of a social narrative written for a student going to a new school:
+Create a social narrative about your child’s day.
+Here is an example of a social narrative written for a student going to a new school.

 In addition, you can insert the pictures into a PowerPoint slide show and add audio, so your student can watch and listen or read the story repeatedly as the beginning of the school year grows closer and closer.
 If your student is older, they may want to create their own PowerPoint slide show.

-If you have a type of “flip” camera or an iPad that can produce video, you can also do a walk-through of the school, videotaping all the areas your student will encounter during his/her school day.
+You can use an iPad, or other device that can produce video, to do a walk-through of the school, videotaping all the areas your student will encounter during his/her school day.
 Many children with ASD prefer to watch videos.
 Using the evidence-based practice of video modeling and video self-modeling, you can reduce your student’s anxiety by giving him/her the opportunity to repeatedly view video of navigating through the building and, therefore, increase his/her confidence in knowing what to expect and do on the first day of the school year.

-Regardless of the format, you will want to review the pictures, talking to the child about his or her new class or school and all the new places and faces he/she will see.
+Regardless of the format, you will want to review the pictures and talk to the child about his or her new class or school and all the new places and faces he/she will see.
 The important key is the more your child looks at the pictures or video, the more comfortable he/she will be when school starts.